-Issues related to Intellectual Property (“IP”) are of great significance to our clients and prospective clients as a consequence of the rapid expansion and private investment in the Energy and Maritime fields.
-Many times, a company is selected to provide a service, hired as a contractor or sub-contractor, or maintains an edge in the Energy and Maritime industry because of the IP they have developed, either in-house or in conjunction with outside contractors.
+Issues related to Intellectual Property (“IP”) are of great significance to our clients and prospective clients as a consequence of the rapid expansion and private investment.
+Many times, a company is selected to provide a service, hired as a contractor or sub-contractor, or maintains an edge because of the IP they have developed, either in-house or in conjunction with outside contractors.
 Little is more frustrating than discovering that you have unwittingly failed to adequately protect your IP and that someone is trying to use it or take it without just compensation.

-Chamberlain Hrdlicka’s Energy and Maritime practice group prides itself on the results it has achieved for its clients in promoting, preserving, and protecting IP rights.
-Our team of Energy and Maritime attorneys can assist you with evaluating your existing IP, applications to protect and preserve new IP developed by your company, the drafting of agreements and contracts to protect your existing and future IP, and with defending or prosecuting claims of improper taking or misuse of IP.
+Chamberlain Hrdlicka’s practice group prides itself on the results it has achieved for its clients in promoting, preserving, and protecting IP rights.
+Our team of attorneys can assist you with evaluating your existing IP, applications to protect and preserve new IP developed by your company, the drafting of agreements and contracts to protect your existing and future IP, and with defending or prosecuting claims of improper taking or misuse of IP.
 What follows are some examples of the results we provide to our clients, as well as matters of expertise in this area.

 - Providing analysis of existing IP, its worth, and how to best protect it in the future.

 - Drafting of licensing agreements to allow for use patents, trademarks, copyrights, and other IP, either by our clients or by business partners of our clients

 - Drafting of non-compete agreements and work for hire agreements to protect our clients from potential misuse of IP by both employees and independent contractors.

 - Negotiating, facilitating, and drafting agreements for the sale of or licensing of IP by our clients to others individuals or entities.

 - Drafting of employment procedural handbooks and company policies concerning IP issues.